 • bilateral expansile multiloculated cystic masses with symmetric involvement of mandible and maxilla

-Additionally submandibular lymph node enlargement may also be present 2.
-The teeth in the affected regions may be loose and tooth eruption delayed 2-3.
+Additionally, submandibular lymph node enlargement may also be present 2.
+The teeth in the affected regions may be loose, and tooth eruption delayed 2,3.

 Histological features are indistinguishable from a giant cell granuloma 3.

 A cherub is a toddler or baby angel, often portrayed in art to have chubby cheeks and an upward gaze.
-In fact, such a divine being is more accurately called a putto, but in modern English usage the terms have become blurred, and patients with cherubism are implied to have a cherub-like facies.
+In fact, such a divine being is more accurately called a putto, but in modern English usage the terms have become blurred, and patients with cherubism are implied to have cherub-like faces.

 Updating… Please wait.

-Error Unable to process the form.
+Unable to process the form.
 Check for errors and try again.

 Thank you for updating your details.